mikics/gsoc-jupyterbook/_sources/submission.md

 ### Demo #4: Maxwell's equations for axisymmetric geometries

-### Bonus tutorial:Hhow to animate solutions in Paraview
+### Bonus tutorial: How to animate solutions in Paraview

 ## Challenges and final remarks